 The neuron has two EventPorts, $iaf_spikeoutput$ is a send port, which sends events when the neuron fires, and $cobaEx_cit_spikeinput$ is a recv port, which tells the attached synapse that it should 'fire'.
-The neuron has 4 transitions, 2 OnEvent transitions and 2 OnCondition transitions.
+The neuron has 4 transitions, 2 OnEvent transitions and 2 OnEvent transitions.
 Two of the Transitions are triggered by $cobaExcit_spikeinput$ events, which cause the conductance of the synapse to increase by an amount q, These happen in both Regimes.
-The other OnConditions:
+The other OnEvent of the ConEvent transitions: